 To help you in your search, Paris 1 Panthéon-Sorbonne offers a range of accommodation options.
-Unfortunately, these options are too limited to meet all demand.
+Please be aware that these options are too limited to meet all demand.

 ACCOMMODATION RESERVED FOR FOREIGN STUDENTS ON EXCHANGE PROGRAMMES

 The accommodation options below are exclusively available to foreign students taking part in exchange programmes.